keychera/panas.reload/README.md

  ;; this specify the directory to watch file changes, ;; default to the first classpath root (from the value of `(io/resource "")`) :reloadable? predicate-fn
- ;; this is to override predicate that determine which url to reload, ;; the default is `panas.default/reloadable?`.
+ ;; this is a 1-param predicate that accept a ring request ;; to override the default predicate that determines which url to reload, ;; the default is `panas.default/reloadable?`.
- ;; Other than overriding, you can also extend the default using clojure built-in `every-pred` e.g. `(every-pred your-pred panas.default/reloadable?)`
+ ;; Other than overriding, you can also extend the default using clojure built-in `every-pred` ;; e.g. `(every-pred your-pred panas.default/reloadable?)` }
-}
 ```